Are you a small business owner who’s trying to make a mark online?

 This can help you identify the themes based on which your audience searches online.
-Take note of these themes as they can help you find keywords for your brand.
+Take note of these themes as they can help you find keywords for your brand or small business.

 For example, if you search using the keyword “keyword research,” you’ll get numerous answers from which you’ll be able to figure out other keywords.
 These include “keyword research tools”, “what is keyword research”, etc.

 3. Google Search Suggested and Related Terms

 One of the best places for conducting keyword research for small businesses is Google.
 Using the search engine can help you identify potential keywords for your brand with ease.